 2022 Fiordland deer management operation

-A jointly-developed management project has successfully removed 432 female deer from Fiordland National Park.
-The project, which was implemented by the Department of Conservation, with input from the Game Animal Council (GAC) and Fiordland Wapiti Foundation (FWF), removed the female deer (hinds) from sensitive conservation areas in western Fiordland around Kaikiekie/Bradshaw Sound…READ MORE.
+A jointly-developed management project successfully removed 432 female deer from Fiordland National Park.
+The project, which was implemented by the Department of Conservation, with input from the Game Animal Council (GAC) and Fiordland Wapiti Foundation (FWF), removed female deer (hinds) from sensitive conservation areas in western Fiordland around Kaikiekie/Bradshaw Sound…READ MORE.

 Kaimanawa REZ Aerial Deer Management